 Once FCMAT receives a signed study agreement from the county, district office or charter school, a professional services agreement (consultant contract) will be issued to each consultant assigned to the job.
 FCMAT's practice is to send all contracts electronically; however, a hard copy may be sent to the consultant by request only.
 Consultants must contact their lead consultant if they need to request a hard copy.
 The consultant is responsible for signing/dating (blue ink) the contract and returning it to FCMAT prior to the start of the contract date.
-A copy of the signed contract is to be faxed/emailed to Secretary II prior to returning the original contract to FCMAT.
-You may contact the secretary II by e-mail at contact@fcmat.org and/or by fax at (661) 636-4647.
+A copy of the signed contract is to be faxed/emailed to the FCMAT administrative assistant prior to returning the original contract to FCMAT.
+You may contact the FCMAT administrative assistant at the email address noted above and/or by fax at (661) 636-4647.